AbductiveLearning/ABLkit/docs/Intro/Basics.rst

 **Data** module manages the storage, operation, and evaluation of data.
-It first features class ``ListData`` (inherited from base class ``BaseDataElement``), which defines the data structures used in Abductive Learning, and comprises common data operations like addition, deletion, retrieval, and slicing.
-Additionally, a series of Evaluation Metrics, including class ``SymbolMetric`` and ``SemanticsMetric`` (both specialized metrics derived from base class ``BaseMetric``), outline methods for evaluating model quality from a data perspective.
+It first features class ``ListData`` (inherited from base class ``BaseDataElement``), which defines the data structures used in Abductive Learning, and comprises common data operations like insertion, deletion, retrieval, slicing, etc. Additionally, a series of Evaluation Metrics, including class ``SymbolMetric`` and ``SemanticsMetric`` (both specialized metrics derived from base class ``BaseMetric``), outline methods for evaluating model quality from a data perspective.